MicrosoftDocs/azure-dev-docs/articles/ux-beta/app-db-javascript/deploy-nodejs-mongodb-app-service.md

 ---
 title: Deploy Express.js/MongoDB app with VS Code - App Service/Cosmos DB
-description: In this tutorial, use a Node.js app with a MongoDB database using the MongoDB native API.
-Deploy the Node.js application to Azure App Service (on Linux) then verify the hosted app works. ms.topic: tutorial ms.date: 03/29/2021 ms.service: app-service
+description: This article shows you have to deploy a Node.js app using Express.js and a MongoDB database to Azure.
+Azure App Service is used to host the web application and Azure Cosmos DB to host the database using the 100% compatible MongoDB API built into Cosmos DB. ms.topic: tutorial ms.date: 03/29/2021 ms.service: app-service